RaymoZou/linked-out/README.md

 1. Navigate to the `client` directory
 2. `npm install` to install dependencies
 4. `npm run start` to start the React app
+5. `npm run build` to build static assets
+6. `npm run deploy` to deploy to GitHub pages

 ## Server Setup
 1. Navigate to the `server` directory